 UCAT Preparation: 8 UCAT Tips For 2023 Success

-When working out how to prepare for this process it can often be confusing where to start and what to prioritise.
+When thinking about how to prepare for the UCAT it can often be tricky knowing where to start and what to prioritise.
 We know that time is often very tight, with applicants managing UCAT Preparation, writing UCAS personal statements and your usual academic commitments all at the same time.

 This article is here to help you to prepare the best you can.
-We cover our five key UCAT preparation tips to help you to succeed.
-And these tips come from our expert experience of guiding multiple students successfully through this process.
+We’ll cover our six key UCAT preparation tips to help you to succeed!

 1. Getting to grips with the test format